Texts for facilitating discussion & reflection

 * These two readings are likely to be part of a writing assignment in English 1010 at UW, meaning that the article(s) may be read by as many as 950 students in the 2018-19 academic year.
 The final decision on which article(s) will be used will be made by August 7, 2018.

-- October Mourning: A Song for Matthew Shepard, by Leslea Newman
+• October Mourning: A Song for Matthew Shepard , by Leslea Newman

-https://www.amazon.com/October-Mourning-Song-Matthew-Shepard/dp/0763658073 A novel written in poetic verse about the author’s response to Matthew Shepard’s story and the impact of his murder on the world.
+A novel written in poetic verse about the author’s response to Matthew Shepard’s story and the impact of his murder on the world.

-https://www.buzzfeed.com/jessicafahlsing/what-its-like-to-grow-up-gay-in-wyoming?utm_term=.ycZLoL3qER#.lw9AOAYJ2P An article exploring the author’s reflections about Matthew Shepard on his birthday alongside her experience with the “Live and Let Live Tutu Protest” that occurred in Wyoming in response to comments made by Senator Enzi at a high school in Greybull.
+• What It’s Like to Grow Up Gay in Wyoming After Matthew Shepard’s Murder , by Jess Fahlsing An article exploring the author’s reflections about Matthew Shepard on his birthday alongside her experience with the “Live and Let Live Tutu Protest” that occurred in Wyoming in response to comments made by Senator Enzi at a high school in Greybull.
 Fahlsing reflects on her experience as a gay UW student, native of Rock Springs, and participant in the tutu protest in Laramie.

-- What Matthew Shepard Would Tell Us: Gay and Lesbian Issues in Education, by Doug Risner
+• What Matthew Shepard Would Tell Us: Gay and Lesbian Issues in Education , by Doug Risner

 Risner, D. (2003a) What Matthew Shepard would tell us: gay and lesbian issues in education, in:H. Shapiro, S. Harden & A. Pennell (Eds) The institution of education (Boston, MA, Pearson).Reprinted in: H. Shapiro (Ed.)
 (2005) Critical social issues in education: democracy and meaning in a globalizing world (Mahwah, NJ, Lawrence Erlbaum Associates).
 A Chapter in the book Critical Social Issues in American Education that describes Risner’s experiences with teaching university undergraduate curriculum focused on gay and lesbian issues.
 Risner overviews pedagogical approaches that focus on the roots of hate as well as how students can confront their own backgrounds, beliefs, and communities’ actions.

-- I’ve Completely Changed: The Transforming Impact of the Matthew Shepard Scholarship, by Nicholas J. Pace
+• I’ve Completely Changed: The Transforming Impact of the Matthew Shepard Scholarship, by Nicholas J. Pace

 Link to article